kentcdodds/glamorous-website/pages/advanced/content/theming.md

 </ThemeProvider>
 ```

+> Try this out in your browser [here](https://codesandbox.io/s/o2yq9MkQk)!

 `glamorous` also exports a `withTheme` higher order component (HOC) so you can access your theme in any component!

-> Try this out in your browser [here](https://codesandbox.io/s/qYmJjE4jy)!

 ```jsx
 import glamorous, {ThemeProvider,  withTheme} from 'glamorous'